 “The city seen from the Queensboro Bridge is always the city seen for the first time, in its first wild promise of all the mystery and the beauty in the world.”

-This passage uses visual imagery to describe the city as seen from the Queensboro Bridge, with language that evokes a sense of wonder and mystery.
+This passage uses visual imagery to describe the city as seen from the Queensboro Bridge, with language that evokes a sense of wonder and mystery. - Auditory Imagery:

 Auditory imagery refers to language that appeals to the sense of hearing and helps the reader imagine sounds.
 It can involve the use of descriptive language to depict sounds and noises, as well as the tone and pitch of voices.
 Auditory imagery can be used to create a sense of atmosphere and to convey the mood of a scene.

-For Example, in “One Hundred Years of Solitude” by Gabriel García Márquez, Melquíades says
+For Example, in “One Hundred Years of Solitude” by Gabriel García Márquez, Melquíades says,

 “There is no greater solitude than the samurai’s, unless perhaps it is that of the tiger in the jungle.”
-The phrase “the jungle” is spoken with a low growl, evoking the sound of a predatory animal in the reader’s mind.
+The phrase “the jungle” is spoken with a low growl, evoking the sound of a predatory animal in the reader’s mind. - Olfactory Imagery:

 Olfactory imagery is the use of language to evoke the sensation of smell in the reader’s mind.
 It is a type of sensory imagery that aims to create a more immersive reading experience by helping the reader to literally “smell” the words on the page.